 Because Zypexa is a potent anticholinergic the anticholinergic side effects like headache, constipation and dry mouth can hang around, they just won’t be as bad as they are at first.
 That’s the price you pay for EPS, TD and other movement disorders being rare.

 Diabetes mellitus, increased cholesterol and other problems associated with excessive weight gain.
 Accidental injury.
 Increased breast size (porno boobs or man boobs, take your pick), with or without lactation, loss of libido and a host of other sexual dysfunctions, and other symptoms of too much prolactin (hyperprolactinemia).
 Dizziness, irregular heart beat, feeling faint after standing up, and other symptoms of really low blood pressure (orthostatic hypotension).
 The orthostatic hypotension comes and goes with dosage increases.

 Getting intoxicated from water (score!) and getting hung over with no previous intoxicating effects (bummers!).
 Fecal incontinence.
 Priapism (i.e. the never-ending hard-on) from an overdose along with Neurontin and at a high dosage all by itself.
 There have been other reports of this freaky rare side effect when mixing Zyprexa with other meds, including lithium.
 Kids, don’t try this at home as a Viagra substitute.
 Although who can honestly resist the temptation of being constantly drunk, hard, and always taking a dump whether you want to or not?
 Zyprexa is a manly med for manly men.

-Truly excessive weight gain that leads to diabetes mellitus.
+Truly excessive weight gain that leads to diabetes mellitus and other problems.